rubencg195/rubencg195.github.io/README.md

 #### **Configuration Summary:**
 ```
 Source: Deploy from a branch
-Branch: master
+Branch: gh-pages
 Folder: / (root)
 ```

 #### **Why This Configuration?**

-- **Deploy from a branch**: We're serving static files from the master branch
+- **Deploy from a branch**: We're serving static files from the gh-pages branch
-- **master branch**: Our deployment script pushes build files here
+- **gh-pages branch**: Our deployment script pushes build files here
 - **/ (root) folder**: Build files (index.html, static/, etc.) are at the branch root
 - **Result**: GitHub Pages serves your React app from https://rubencg195.github.io